bcgsc/unikseq/README.md

    1. The reference accession and start-end positions of the unique region (0-based coordinates, regionXX-XX)
    2. The size of the region (sizeXX) in bp.
 It will be equal or larger than -s.
-   3. The average proportion (%) of ingroup entries with reference kmers (over unique region length, propspcINXX.X %).
+   3. The average proportion (%) of ingroup entries with reference k-mers (over unique region length, propspcINXX.X %).
 It will be equal or higher than -p.
-   4. The percent kmer uniqueness over the region length (propunivsOUTXX.X %).
+   4. The percent k-mer uniqueness over the region length (propunivsOUTXX.X %).
 It will be equal or higher than -u.
    5. Average number of outgroup entries over the region length (avgOUTentriesXX.X).
 The lower the number the more unique the sequence.
    </pre>